nijsen/to-see-the-sunlight/README.md

 * **Audio Design**
   A combination of custom and sourced audio, including sound effects and music, used to strengthen player feedback and amplify the atmosphere of each biome.

+* **My Chosen Feature 1 for Sprint 2 from Nijaya - Double Jump and Sprinting:**
+  A combination of using explicit tracking constants (maxJumps = 2) reset dynamically by an environment isGrounded circle overlap check.
+I added this to significantly  enhance game feel, increase player agency, and introduce structural fluidity to core platforming navigation loops.

+* **My Chosen Feature 2 for Sprint 2 from Nijaya - New Level Implementation:**
+  A combination of dedicated trigger zones (OnTriggerEnter2D), cross-scene asset transition handlers, and runtime scene management loops.
+I added this to transition the codebase from a single test scene into a scalable, multi-stage game sequence.

 <p align="right"><a href="#readme-top">Back to top</a></p>